 With that being said, you can still drink beer in moderation while you’re on the ketogenic diet or low-carb diet without it impairing your results in the long run.
 However, this doesn’t mean you can just drink any beer you want — even if its only 12 ounces.
 While you are restricting carbs, it is important to stick with low-carb, low-calorie beers.
 This way you can ensure that you will get good results for your diet without missing out on your favorite type of drink.

-The Keto Diet Beer Drinking Solution – Low-Calorie Beers in Moderation
+The Keto Friendly Beer Drinking Solution – Low-Calorie and Low Carb Beers in Moderation

 Below, you’ll find a list of some of the more common low-carb beers.
 Some of them may taste a bit watered down because many of them are.